So what is a 'Next Step'?

 Every next step is a big step in seeing every life changed by Jesus.
 We believe that each next step listed below is an important part of everyone at Gayton.
 Explore YOUR next step!

 next step form

 A big part of life in community at Gayton is through Groups.
-Groups includes LifeGroups, Sunday School, and Learning Communities.
+Groups includes Small Groups and Sunday School Classes.

 Connecting with a Group at Gayton means knowing people and being known.
 You share life together.
 You share burdens together.
 You share meals together.
 You share the goodness of God TOGETHER.